nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### Editing an Existing Employee with Manager-Subordinate Relationships
 When editing an existing employee in ManageHR, you can also establish or modify manager-subordinate relationships.
 Follow these steps:
 1. Include `r/ROLE` into `edit` command to change the current `role` of the employee.
     - The employee can only change his or her `role` from `manager` to `subordinate` only if he or she has no employees under his or her supervision.
     - The name of the employee can only be edited if he or she is a `manager` with no employees under his or her supervision.
 2. Include `m/MANAGER_NAME…` into the `edit` command.
 This will place the employee to be under that `manager`.
     - The `MANAGER_NAME` stated must correspond with an existing employee with the same name and is also a `manager`.
+3. `Employee` who are `manager` can edit their role to be `manager` again without violating any of the Manaer-Subordinate constraint since their hierarchy level still remains constant.

 #### Deleting an Existing Employee with Manager-Subordinate Relationships
 When deleting an existing employee from ManageHR, you will need to account for the manager-subordinate relationships.
 Follow these steps: